 Open figures are incomplete shapes.
 To sketch a closed figure one has to meet both the starting point and ending point.
 Open figures are also depicted by using line segments or by curves but at least of the lines will be discontinuous.
 An open figure’s starting and endpoints are different.

-Question: Find the open figure from the following.
+Q.1: Find the open figure from the following.

 Q.2: How many sides do a decagon has?